 Retail needs a new leadership culture — a culture of “do.”
 All of us, especially Boards of Directors and Wall Street, need to take accountability for it to happen.

-Omni Talk presents Omni Bag — where Chris Walton answers monthly the questions on people’s minds about the future of omnichannel retailing, like what does the phrase “Store of the … Continue Reading 1st-Ever Omni Bag Answers — What Does “Store of the Future” Mean?
+Omni Talk presents Omni Bag — where Chris Walton answers the questions on people’s minds about the future of omnichannel retailing, like what does “Store of the Future” mean?

 Starbucks order-pickup provides a window into the future of retail.
 If you haven’t tried it, you can watch the video and learn how easy it is to use.

-Be afraid — soon your local Starbucks, the items sitting on your coffee table, and even the shoes on your feet and the shirt off your back will all become … Continue Reading Starbucks is Amazon’s Store of the Future (1-Minute Video Post)
+Be afraid — soon your local Starbucks, the items on your coffee table, and even the shoes on your feet will all become Amazon’s rent-free storefronts.

 Staffing a Research & Development effort is harder than it looks.
 Here are 5 simple rules to live by.